Beaujolais.

 Climat La Bottière 2020, Juliénas

-The 2020 vintage was equally great, but certainly more complicated by severe frost in April, a very hot July and a rainy second half of August.
-However, the region's crus were not so affected, and the rain was very welcome as a relief after the hot weather.
+The 2020 vintage was equally magnificent, but certainly more complicated by severe frost in April, a very hot July and a rainy second half of August.
+However, the crus of the region were not as affected, and the rain was a welcome relief after the hot weather.
 The result is fresh but concentrated wines.

-In the mouth, it is warm, balsamic with a delicate acidity that supports a long, spicy finish.
-Here we find wild berry jam and black pepper again, but also cinnamon, Virginia tobacco, dried plum and coffee.
+On the palate it is warm, balsamic with a delicate acidity that supports a long, spicy finish.
+Here we find forest berry jam and again black pepper, but also cinnamon, Virginia tobacco, dried plum and coffee.

-Already, it is incredibly pleasant and seductive.
-Even if it can stand a longer bottle ageing, it will be hard to be patient.
+Already now it is incredibly pleasant and seductive.
+Even though it can benefit from longer bottle age, it will be hard to exercise patience.

 Text and wine expertise: Jonathan Gobbi

-Photos: Michael McKechnie and Weekend Wayfarers at Creative Commons 2.0
+Photos: Michael McKechnie and Weekend Wayfarers under Creative Commons 2.0

 Copyright: Taits UG, LebendigeWeine.de